 This one-year foundation course prepares participants for entry onto any of the 3-year creative undergraduate programmes.
 Over the course of the year students are offered exciting new challenges that will improve their critical independent thinking, develop their skills and help them identify where their true passion lies.

 Participants gain a solid base in Istituto Marangoni training methods and experience the intensive learning approach that is required in order to successfully follow one of the full-time 3-year undergraduate programmes.

+English language study skills are included in the syllabus, concentrating on the communication of ideas in both verbal and written formats.

-The overall aim of the programme is to investigate the fashion and art systems covering four main areas: Fashion Styling, Fashion Business, Fashion Design, and Art.
-The programme explores the world of styling and the visual culture applied to fashion and art.
-Students are introduced to the lexicon used in communication, providing them with a panoramic view that spans the worlds of cinema, music, and magazines (digital and offline).
+The Foundation Course is a full-time one-year programme and is divided into two Semesters.
+The overall aim of the programme is to investigate the fashion system covering three main areas.
+Fashion Styling, Fashion Business, and Fashion Design.

+The programme explores the world of styling and the visual culture applied to fashion.
+Students are introduced to the lexicon used in communication, providing them with a panoramic view that spans the worlds of art, cinema, and magazines (digital and offline).

 Particular attention is dedicated to an experimental use of sketchbooks to develop ideas, themes or concepts, which include mixed media for both figurative and abstract imagery.

-Furthermore, the course then focuses on the area of Fashion Business: students discover how products are managed and how production strategies influence business decisions.
+Furthermore, the course then focuses on the area of Fashion Business: students discover how fashion products are managed and how production strategies influence business decisions.
 Different cultural influences in the industry are highlighted, as well as the influence of Italian 'know-how' and the 'Made in Italy' mark.

 Specific attention is also given to the fashion design study field, with the main objective of nurturing and developing individual ideas and creative research in design.
-Additionally, students will be introduced to key aspects of art, exploring both the production and the curatorial side.
-They will investigate different languages, materials, and artistic practices connected with the art history.

-Based on the different study areas covered, participants will be guided in bringing together a creative portfolio of works containing all projects completed during the year covering fashion styling, fashion business, fashion design and art.
-At the end of the course students will have gained an informed insight into key areas of the fashion design industry, together with an introduction to a broad range of creative and practical skills such as drawing, painting, photomontage, collage, photography, graphics, illustration, fashion and textiles research and design.
+Based on the different study areas covered, participants will be guided in bringing together a creative portfolio of works containing all projects completed during the year covering fashion styling, fashion business and fashion design.

+At the end of the course students will have gained an informed insight into key areas of the fashion design industry, together with an introduction to a broad range of creative and practical skills such as drawing, painting, photomontage, collage, photography, graphics, illustration, and fashion and textiles research and design.
 With the knowledge and preparation gained during the year students will be able to make an informed choice on their future study path, and identify which undergraduate program best suits their skills, passions and abilities.